aus10powell/MIT-Fishery-Counter/README.md

 4. **Augmentation Strategies (Version 4):**
    - Adjusted augmenting the box around the class for improved tracking results on golden dataset.
    - Experimented with dropout variations and limited image augmentations for improved tracking results from 22% counting to 15% counting error (MAPE).

+5. **New Fishery Site Tuning**
+   - Developed model specifc for other site